efornara/frt/doc/Usage.md

 1. You want to publish your game and you don't want to force your users to switch to the new GL driver.

 2. You want to support other single board computers.
-The Raspberry Pi is the exception here: a person was hired to write an OpenGL desktop driver for its SOC.
+The Pi is the exception here: a person was hired to write an OpenGL desktop driver for its SOC.
 Other boards usually adapt an OpenGL ES driver designed for Android, and this is usually exposed to games via EGL/ES.